MiStr1/Searching-through-database-of-Slovene-sights/documentation.md

 4. User interaction

-	Consists of prints, inputs and loops wich ensure that the input numbers are ok.
+	Consists of prints, inputs and loop wich ensures that the input numbers are ok.